TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 - We have improve the nomenclature for playing event sounds in bomb defusal code
 	- Maybe when we refactor the mode code

-- HUD messages for streaks and 1v1 events

 - Show a flame icon when we apply damage to a burning corpse
 	- Big one on ignition, smaller ones when we help

 - fix this..
 	- const auto next_explosion_in_ms = rng.randval(0.f, cascade_def.explosion_interval_ms.value);

-- when the body explodes, spectator automatically switches from the killed person to another

-- Headshots
-	- Would be shown in yellow like critical damage in crosscode
-	- 2x for snipers, 3x for all other weapons
-		- So that the scout doesn't one-hit armored opponents
-	- Actually some op smgs should have 2x at most
-		- like cyberspray or pro90

 - Multiple "camera schemes" in settings
 	- Fluid (current, hotline miami-like)